mapew/Project/README.md

 showdata.py will show all the data in database

-it is recomande to create python virtual environment first
+it is recommander to create python virtual environment first

   py -m venv my_env